release-engineering/greenwave/docs/policies.rst

 Writing Policies
 ================

+Greenwave policies are part of the server configuration and define which test cases are required to pass for specific decision contexts (or gating points), subject types, product versions or even for individual artifact names (packages, modules, images…).

 When you ask Greenwave for a decision, it checks all the configured policies to find which ones are applicable to the subject of the decision.
 It then evaluates all the rules in each applicable policy and makes a decision based on whether they are *all* satisfied.

+Greenwave decision requests need the following parameters to identify the policies to use:

+- decision_context
+- product_version
+- subject_type

+Greenwave policies need the following parameters:

+- decision_contexts
+- product_versions
+- subject_type
+- rules
+- id

+Optionally, policies can define applicable "package" (the name from NVR) allowlist and blocklist using parameters ``packages`` and ``excluded_packages``.
+This works only for subject types that support NVR formatted subject identifiers (``is_nvr`` in :ref:`subject-types` configuration).

 Policies are YAML files, loaded from the directory given by the ``POLICIES_DIR`` configuration setting (by default,